shaneardell/graphql-example/README.md

 1. Add a `posts` field to the user type to allow you to list posts for an individual user.

-1. Add a `createPost` mutation to allow you to create a lemur via GraphQL
+1. Add a `createPost` mutation to allow you to create a post via GraphQL

+1. Bonus: Add a query for a single user.